Talkashi1111/so_long/README.md

 ## Supported Operating Systems

 The game is compatible with both macOS and Linux systems.
+The version of the graphic library included in this repo are :
+minilibx-linux: 2011
+minilibx-macos: 2019
 ---

 feel free to contact me